 There are many different types of industrial fans.
-These are all boast unique designs and such are used for many different applications across a range of industries.
+These all boast unique designs and as such are used for many different applications across a range of industries.
 These include pharmaceutical, waste management, glass manufacturing and food manufacturing.
-But what are the differences between the different industrial fans and what their uses?
+But what are the differences between the different industrial fans and what are their uses?
 Industrial blower fans and commercial extractor fans can come in many different forms, depending on their application.
 For example, industrial air moving fans can help to clean the air of dangerous gas and dust particles within working environments.
 We detail a few of the different fan types below:

 Centrifugal fans (or ‘blowers’) rely on blades to extract air and gases at right angles and spin the air outwards radially and outwards.
 This type of industrial blower can operate effectively in environments that have both high pressure and extreme temperatures.
 They provide a stronger and more stable airflow than axial fans.

 How does a centrifugal fan work?

-A number of fan blades sit around a hub on the centrifugal fan unit – the hub turns on a driveshaft which runs on bearings in the fan housing.
+A number of fan blades sit around a hub on the centrifugal fan unit – the hub turns on a drive shaft that runs on bearings in the fan housing.
 The gas enters from the side of the fan wheel which turns 90 degrees.
 The centrifugal force causes this to accelerate as it flows over the fan blades and exits the fan housing as illustrated below: